plausible/website/_articles/cloudflare-web-analytics-vs-plausible-analytics.md

 This is a dealbreaker for many people who use analytics.
 It is very common to compare larger data sets ranging from a month on month comparison, quarter on quarter or even year on year.

-This may be a great way for Cloudflare to reduce their cost when providing a product free of charge but 7 or 30 days of historical data is not that useful for most site owners.
+Limiting data retention is a great way for Cloudflare to reduce their cost when providing a product free of charge but 7 or even 30 days of historical data is not that useful for most site owners.

-When using Plausible Analytics, there are no limitations on how much data you can store.
+When using Plausible Analytics, there are no limitations on how much data you can store or retain.
 You can view any of the data we've counted about your website since you installed the Plausible Analytics script and you can do so at any time that you wish.
-No data restrictions whatsoever.
+No data restrictions or limits whatsoever.

-## Cloudflare Analytics is inaccurate
+## Cloudflare dashboard is inaccurate

-Some stats that Cloudflare Analytics displays are a bit weird and inaccurate.
+Some stats that Cloudflare Web Analytics displays are a bit weird and inaccurate.
 In the past, their dashboard used to have a note that all stats are "based on a 1%-10% sample of requests".

 They've since removed that note from the dashboard but the stats look a bit weird which probably means they're still doing some kind of sampling.